sxflynn/TeacherGPT/README.md

 docker compose up
 ```

+### School Database Website
-4. `cd` into `titanweb`
+1. `cd` into `titanweb`
 ```
 cd titanweb
 ```
-5. Start the web server
+2. Start the web server
 ```
 npm run dev
 ```
-6. Go to [http://localhost:5173](http://localhost:5173) to view the school database website.
+3. Go to [http://localhost:5173](http://localhost:5173) to view the school database website.

-7. Go to [http://localhost:8080/graphiql](http://localhost:8080/graphiql) to test the GraphQL endpoints.
+4. Go to [http://localhost:8080/graphiql](http://localhost:8080/graphiql) to test the GraphQL endpoints.

 Here is an example query to test it:
 ```